KennethSee/UCSDx-ALGS201x/README.md

 #### Problem Description
 **Task.** In this task your goal is to implement a simple phone book manager.
 It should be able to process the following types of user’s queries:
-∙ *add number name*.
+<p>∙ *add number name*.
 It means that the user adds a person with name name and phone number number to the phone book.
-If there exists a user with such number already, then your manager has to overwrite the corresponding name.
+If there exists a user with such number already, then your manager has to overwrite the corresponding name.</p>
-∙ *del number*.
+<p>∙ *del number*.
 It means that the manager should erase a person with number number from the phone book.
-If there is no such person, then it should just ignore the query.
+If there is no such person, then it should just ignore the query.</p>
-∙ *find number*.
+<p>∙ *find number*.
 It means that the user looks for a person with phone number number.
-The manager should reply with the appropriate name, or with string “not found" (without quotes) if there is no such person in the book.
+The manager should reply with the appropriate name, or with string “not found" (without quotes) if there is no such person in the book.</p>

 **Input Format.** There is a single integer 𝑁 in the first line — the number of queries.
 It’s followed by 𝑁 lines, each of them contains one query in the format described above.